MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```

 4. Expand on of the rows to see all the columns related to the record.
-The user name we are looking for doesn't show.
+The user name we are looking for doesn't display.
 The issue is that instead of storing the user name, the security identifier (SID) is stored.
 The following KQL will try to match the SID to populate the UserName that was added to the Administrators group.
 Run this script:

 ```KQL
 DeviceEvents